581 ideas match your query.:

 But you don’t need to keep track of these relationships manually.
 Veritula marks ideas accordingly, automatically.

-Because decision-making is a special case of, or follows the same logic as, truth-seeking, such trees can also be used as decision trees.
+Because decision-making is a special case of, or follows the same logic as, truth-seeking, such trees can be used for decision-making, too.
+When you’re planning your next move, Veritula helps you criticize your ideas and make a decision.
+Again, it’s rational to go with the idea that has no outstanding criticisms.

 All ideas, including criticisms, should be formulated as concisely as possible.